Low-Chill Apple Cultivars for North Florida and North Central Florida

 Mushroom Root Rot

 This fungal disease, incited by Armillaria tabescens, attacks the roots and can result in tree death.
+Armillaria produces rhizomorphs (the root-like structures) that attack living trees.
+They can grow up to 70 feet away from the initial infection site.
+When the rhizomorphs encounter a potential host’s root system, it causes growth problems and in the long term, girdles the tree.
+The larger and more mature trees can compartmentalize the infection and survive for years.
+Unfortunately, it can only fight it for so long and will eventually succumb to the infection.
 The disease is especially problematic in recently cleared land that contains residual tree roots.
 These roots can serve as a source of inoculum.
 In diseased trees, the foliage turns yellow and then brown.
-White layers of fungus appear underneath the bark at the soil line, and mushrooms-like fruiting bodies, may emerge from the lower trunk or from roots located close to the soil surface.
+White layers of fungus appear underneath the bark at the soil line, and mushroomlike fruiting bodies may emerge from the lower trunk or from roots located close to the soil surface.
 No satisfactory chemical control is available.

 Rabbits eat the bark of apple trees during the winter months and can kill the tree.
+The problem is not that they just eat the bark, but that they also eat the living tissues underneath, which affects the vascular system.
+Without the vascular system the tree will starve to death.
 For best control, a physical barrier such as hardware cloth or plastic tree guards should be placed around the trunk of the tree.

 Carlson, R. F., and J. H. Hull, Jr. 1975.
 Rootstocks for Fruit Trees.
 Michigan State University Extension Bulletin No. E-851.
 2 pp.